-Facilita is an app build by the NOWORNOW to measure and track competences that are acquired during volunteer engagement, youth exchanges or non-formal education programs.
+Facilita is an app built by the Swiss youth organization NOW to measure and track 21st century competences that are acquired during volunteer engagement, youth exchanges or non-formal education programs.
 Competences such as empathy, creativity or complex problem solving become more relevant in our time.
-The app will allow to make those 21st century skills visible and help to improve education programs.
+The app will allow to make those 21st century skills visible and allow young people to use them when applying for jobs.
+Like that, we can boost the recognition of volunteering.

 According to the WEF's 2016 report "the Future of Jobs", between 2015 and 2020 more than 35 percent of the most important skills for the labour market will change.
 Emotional and social skills such as "solving complex problems", "critical thinking" and "creativity" are becoming increasingly important.
 It is precisely these skills that are in demand when it comes to tackling the challenges of the 21st century - such as climate change, the digital divide or a dividing society.

 Under the name FACILITA, NOW is developing a platform that enables civil society organisations to make the development of skills within volunteer projects visible.
-Volunteers and coaches can use FACILITA to understand the competences and learning objectives of the volunteers.
-Through a gamified app, volunteers can see their development through their engagement and what skills they acquired.
+Mentors or volunteer coordinators can use FACILITA to individually support volunteers in their personal growth.
+Through a gamified app, volunteers can see their development through their engagement and what competences they acquire.
+At the end of their engagement period, they can download a personalized certificate that they can sue for job applications.

 Support Facilita with your skills: